 Measuring Your Workspace

 Accurately calculating your home office space is essential for claiming the correct deduction amount.
 The IRS offers two methods: the simplified option and the regular method.
 The simplified method allows you to deduct $5 per square foot of home office space, up to 300 square feet maximum.
-This caps your deduction at $1,500 but eliminates complex calculations and record-keeping.
+This caps your deduction at $1,500 but eliminates complex calculations and record-keeping, according to IRS guidance on the simplified option.

 The regular method requires more documentation but might yield larger deductions.
 You’ll calculate the percentage of your home dedicated to business use.
 Divide your office square footage by your home’s total square footage.
 This percentage then applies to your eligible home expenses.
 Many taxpayers find the regular method more beneficial when they have significant home-related costs.